Inland Revenue Authority Of Singapore (IRAS) | Complete Guide

 COMPLIANCE REQUIREMENTS OF IRAS FOR COMPANIES IN SINGAPORE

-There are some mandatory requirements for companies to stay compliant with Inland Revenue Authority of Singapore.
+There are some mandatory requirements for companies to stay compliant with the Inland Revenue Authority of Singapore.
 These are the requirements one must meet to comply with the IRAS:

-2. It is mandatory for all Singapore companies to prepare Accounting Records, which must comprise of a Profit & Loss Account, Balance Sheet, Cash Flow Statement and an Equity Statement which is in accordance with Singapore Financial Reporting Standard (SFRS).
+2. It is mandatory for all Singapore companies to prepare Accounting Records, which must comprise of a Profit & Loss Account, Balance Sheet, Cash Flow Statement and Equity Statement which is in accordance with the Singapore Financial Reporting Standard (SFRS).
 The accounting records must be kept for years.

 3. Tax returns must be filed too.
 The deadline for filing for corporate income tax return is 30 November.
 Documents to be submitted are audited or unaudited Report and tax computation (Form C).